jondoesntgit/primary-songs/lyrics/all-we-like-sheep.md

 And the Lord has laid on him
 the iniquities of us all

----
+He was despised and rejected of men
-1. He was despised and rejected of men
+He was despised and rejected of men
+And the Lord has laid
+My sins on him
+And the Lord has laid on him
+the iniquities of us all

+A man of sorrows, and acquainted with grief
-2. A man of sorrows, and acquainted with grief
+A man of sorrows, and acquainted with grief
+And the Lord has laid
+My sins on him
+And the Lord has laid on him
+the iniquities of us all

+We have turned every one to his own ways
-3. We have turned every one to his own ways
+We have turned every one to his own ways
+And the Lord has laid
+My sins on him
+And the Lord has laid on him
+the iniquities of us all